gopidotio/HotelBookingApi/README.md

     cd HotelBookingApi
 ```

-3. Build the project using Maven:
+3. To build the project using Maven:
 ```sh
     mvn clean package
 ```